Mobile Homes Site Licence Fee Policy

 - Enforcement action

 The definition of a relevant protected site is defined in the Mobile Homes Act 2013.
 A protected site is a mobile home park which has planning permission to have residents living there as their main residence throughout the year.
 A holiday park isn't a protected site.
-An exemption from the protected sites description and annual licensing fee requirement applies on any site/s available for the sole use of the owner and their families (excluding sites that are run for financial gain).
+An exemption from the protected sites description and annual licensing fee requirement applies on any site/s available for the sole use of the owner and their families.
+A single family permanent residential site is a relevant protected site, but the Council may choose to exempt these sites from the annual licence condition monitoring fee.

 The council is able to charge for certain different licence fees and annual monitoring fees for mobile home sites.
 These licences are: